ponyo-sosuke/build-tool-boilerplate/README.md

+# forked to CFernardi on Github, only for my private utilisation

 # Build Tool Boilerplate
 A simple boilerplate for using NPM tasks to build and compile JavaScript, CSS, and image files.